Spinal Tap II: The End Continues: Plot

-The band, living in a "ghost house" tourist attraction, must endure being served a whole-alligator supper while tourists with "ghost meters" wander through.
-It is revealed that the Rock and Roll Hall of Fame rejected Tap's membership with a letter saying, "Fuck off, sincerely yours"; Hope and Simon propose that Tap establish their own hall of fame, the design for which resembles an IHOP site, featuring themselves.
-Nigel shows Marty a small cavity in his guitar, containing a piece of cheese and a grater.
-As the band reflects on aging and death, Derek composes a song, "Rockin' in the Urn".
-Rehearsals are fraught, as Nigel and David fail to connect musically.
-However, Paul McCartney drops by and offers helpful advice, later telling Marty that "Big Bottom" is "almost literature".
-Elton John also drops by, though Simon derides him, and sings Tap's "Flower People", and agrees to sing "Stonehenge".
+The band, now living in a "ghost house" tourist attraction, must endure being served a whole-alligator supper while tourists with "ghost meters" wander through.
+It is revealed that the Rock and Roll Hall of Fame rejected Tap's membership with a letter saying, "Fuck off, sincerely yours".
+Hope and Simon propose that Tap establish their own hall of fame, the design for which resembles an IHOP site, featuring themselves.
+Nigel shows Marty a cavity in his guitar for storing cheese and a grater.
+As the band reflects on ageing and death, Derek composes a song, "Rockin' in the Urn".
+Rehearsals are fraught as Nigel and David fail to connect musically.
+Paul McCartney drops by and offers advice, telling Marty that "Big Bottom" is "almost literature".
+Elton John also visits, though Simon mocks him, and he sings Tap's "Flower People" and agrees to sing "Stonehenge".

-Complications abound: the stage manager makes a huge model of a woman's bottom for "Big Bottom", which loudly emits flatulent sounds, annoying Tap.
-Didi requests that her drum platform be moved closer to the trio.
-Derek makes an unsuccessful pass at Didi, who promptly calls her beautiful girlfriend into the room.
-Simon even tries to make Tap exercise with an annoying personal trainer, as he wants them to dance like a K-pop boy band.
-Earlier, he had proposed that at least one of the band die in concert, to produce a financially-valuable tribute opportunity.
-Simon then abandons Tap, claiming he must visit his birth mother.
-Finally, David accuses Nigel of adultery with Jeanine, which Nigel denies.
+The stage manager makes a huge model of a woman's buttocks for "Big Bottom" which emits flatulent sounds and annoys the band.
+Didi requests that her drum platform be moved closer to the musicians.
+Derek makes an unsuccessful pass at Didi, who calls her girlfriend into the room.
+Simon tries to make Tap exercise with a personal trainer, as he wants them to dance like a K-pop boy band.
+Earlier, he had proposed that at least one of them could die on stage to produce a financially-valuable tribute opportunity.
+Simon abandons Tap, claiming he must visit his birth mother.
+David accuses Nigel of adultery with Jeanine, which Nigel denies.

-David, frustrated, takes a walk in New Orleans, seeing a Black bluesman singing a song which reminds him of good old days with Nigel; he tells Nigel he forgives him, though Nigel again pleads his innocence.
-As the concert finally begins, the crowds cheer Tap's performance of old hits.
-However, as "Stonehenge" unfolds, with Elton John at the piano, a huge stone monument descends from the ceiling, teetering precariously on the edge of Didi's relocated drum platform.
-Two little people in druid robes accidentally knock down the prop, which crushes the piano, Elton, and the trio.
+David, frustrated, takes a walk in New Orleans and sees a bluesman singing a song which reminds him of good old days with Nigel.
+He tells Nigel he forgives him, although Nigel still pleads his innocence.
+When the concert begins the crowd cheers Tap's performance of their old hits.
+As "Stonehenge" begins, with Elton John at the piano, a huge stone monument descends from the ceiling and teeters precariously on the edge of Didi's relocated drum platform.
+Two dwarves in druid robes accidentally knock it down and it crushes the piano, Elton and the other musicians.
 Elton screams, "Fuck Spinal Tap!"
-The four recover in a hospital room.
+They recover in a hospital room.
 Later, Derek tells Marty that he was the one who had an affair with Jeanine.
-The final scene shows Marty at a restaurant, congratulating Didi on being the only surviving Tap drummer; as she smiles and eats her healthy fruit-and-nut diet, she chokes, and Marty gives her the Heimlich maneuver, with a freeze-frame leaving the result uncertain.
+As Marty congratulates Didi on being the only surviving Tap drummer, she chokes on her meal and Marty gives her the Heimlich maneuver.